12urenloop/manual-count-2/README.md

 `yarn install` or `npm install`

+### Build

+The frontend is served via fastify-static.

+**If you already built the files for production you can skip this step.**

+To build the files for production run:
+`yarn build` or `npm run build` in the root directory

+After building the files you can just run `yarn start` or `npm run start` to start the backend with the previously built frontend.

+## Development

 To serve both the front and backend you can use the following commands:

 `yarn dev` or ` npm run dev`